Rescue and renovate a vast disused building into a mixed use, capped rent community hub offering opportunities for diverse local people.

 At 4,000 sq.m, the OB is a huge building with unique spaces.
 It has dragged down the immediate neighbourhood through 34 years of dereliction but has the potential to catalyse significant positive change for local people on multiple levels.

 Our plans will rescue these wasted spaces, transforming the 7 storeys into a mixed-use hub where local people can flourish, including:

 - 16 capped rent flats for those struggling to find housing in a rapidly gentrifying town

-- 2 floors of open plan, capped rent work spaces and artist-maker studios that offer opportunities to collaborate and participate in the building’s management
+- 1 floor of open plan, capped rent work spaces that offer opportunities to collaborate and participate in the building’s management

 - 3 floors of vibrant leisure businesses, activities and events.
-These floors will be partly run by a new charity we’re developing Leisure & Learning Trust to incubate new ventures, work with local people and groups to animate the empty spaces through a year round exciting programme of events for everyone to enjoy.
+These floors will be partly run by a new organisation – Leisure & Learning Trust – to work with local people and groups to animate the empty spaces through a year round exciting programme of events for everyone to enjoy.

 - clear commitment and resource dedicated to maximising life-changing opportunities and place shaping opportunities presented by the redevelopment and future uses of the OB.

 WHO WE AIM TO HELP